jam-computing/tree-lights/README.md

 + Optimal light density - A lighting calc can be found [here](https://www.countryliving.com/uk/homes-interiors/interiors/a38498712/christmas-tree-lights-baubles-calculator/), but most websites recommend **100 lights per 2ft of tree**
 + A couple minutes of preset animations - show stopper - maybe use external non-tree lights?? -> people talk about tree -> more people see tree -> ooga booga
 + Obnoxious Carol Of the Bells
-+ Get someone from maths to come up with coool mathematical function to use on tree?
++ Get someone from maths to come up with cool mathematical function to use on tree?
 + Use precomputed animations?

 # Extras

 + **_API!!!!_**
 + GUI client where you can create animations or switch on off invididual lights
++ Scratch